jeffreycwitt/pl399/docs/18-internet-and-control.md

 </div>

+# From code that regulates to regulating code.

+As the theme of chapter 5 will become more pronounced in part 2, titled "regulation by code" (cc.
+6-8), let me try to quickly capture the central message.

+If chapter four has shown us that "code" can regulate behavior, then chapter attempts to show that those who seek to regulate behavior (e.g. government) will soon realize something important.

+They will quickly see that an effective way to regulate human behavior is to regulate **indirectly** by regulating the code that regulates behavior.

+{:.rquestion}
+What are some examples Lessig offers for why this "indirect regulation" might be more effective or cost efficient than "direct regulation"?

+* Consider his discussion of the regulation of criminal behavior vs. regulating phone networks so that criminal behavior can be detected.
+* Consider his discussion of encryption and how the government (through its influence over commerce) controls the use of encryption

+Let's connect this back to the main theme.
+If code that regulates imposes values, the indirect regulation through the regulation of code will equally impose values. **But because the imposition of value (via government control over code) is indirect, it will be harder to see.** Accordingly, it will be harder for "the people" to be a check on power of governments.
+How will the public be able to influence this kind of government regulation without the ability to see that it is happening?

+On p.
+79, Lessig concludes chapter 5 with a similar question:

+> "If code is law, then, as William Mitchell writes, "control of code is power"...How the code regulates, who the code writers are, and who controls the code writers--these are the question which the practice of justice must focus in the age of cyberspace."

+Lessig will have much more to say on this is the next chapter, so let's mark this as something to keep our eye out for in the next section.

 # In Sum

 The central point in all of part 1 (chapter 3-5) is simply to prove that the Internet can be regulated by both commerce and government.